rubinj30/connect4/README.md

 Heroku

 #### To play in the UI
-1) go to https://connect-4-react-rails.herokuapp.com/ where it is deployed
+1) go to https://connect-4-challenge.herokuapp.com/where it is deployed

 OR, to playin locally:
 1) in the root folder of the project, run `npm run build-ui`.
 This will install dependencies and start the app.